taboadalfredo/irrigation-analytics-api/README.md

 * Decouple writes from cache invalidation
 * Enable eventual consistency
 * Prepare the system for future extensions

-### Local Development

-* Events are mocked using in-memory publishers.

 ### Production (Planned)